PrefectHQ/prefect/docs/cloud/recipes/multi_flow_storage.md

 # Multi Flow Storage

-This recipe is for storing multiple Flows inside a single [Docker storage](api/unreleased/environments/storage.html#docker).
-This is useful when users have a suite of Flows that they may deploy off of some CI/CD process or they simply want to reduce the amount of images stored in their container registry.
-For this recipe we are going to put two example Flows—[ETL](/core/examples/etl.html) and [Map Reduce](/core/examples/map_reduce.html)—inside of the same Docker storage.
+This recipe is for storing multiple Flows inside a single [Docker storage object](/api/unreleased/environments/storage.html#docker).
+This is useful when you have a suite of Flows that deploys off of a CI/CD process or if you want to reduce the number of images stored in a container registry.
+For this recipe we are going to put two example Flows — [ETL](/core/examples/etl.html) and [Map Reduce](/core/examples/map_reduce.html) — inside of the same Docker storage object.

 [[toc]]